wcfrobert/fkit/doc/README.md

 ## Moment Curvature Analysis

-`fkit.section.Section.run_moment_curvature(phi_target, P=0, N_step=100, show_progress=False)` - Run moment curvature analysis.
+`fiberkit.section.Section.run_moment_curvature(phi_target, P=0, N_step=100, show_progress=False)` - Run moment curvature analysis.
 Returns a dataframe of moment curvature results where each row is a load step.

 * phi_target: float
   * target curvature which the analysis will attempt to progress to (i.e. how far to bend the section)